-Where the Mariners sit in the AL wild card race with just over a month of games left
+Where the Mariners sit in the AL wild-card race with just over a month of games left

 It would end a now infamous drought that is the current longest streak without a postseason appearance in major professional sports.

-It may not have been expected, but it’s here and possible.
+It might not have been expected, but it’s here and possible.

 While manager Scott Servais and Mariners players won’t spend their days watching scoreboards and checking the standings, they know where they sit in the postseason race.

-“I’ve got to be honest; I don’t look at the standings every day,” Servais said a few weeks ago.
+“I’ve got to be honest, I don’t look at the standings every day,” Servais said a few weeks ago.
 “I kind of focus in on series to series.
 And if you keep winning series, you can look up and we will be in a great spot once we get to the first of September or into September.
 So at that point, I think you look at that a little bit closer once you get down to maybe the final 25-30 games of the season.”

 Well, it’s time to look closer.